gregth/NTUA-Software-Engineering/frontend/README.md

 ## Start the app

-1. In order not to have any problem with HTTPS security, **brefore running the frontend** write the following url in the browser's search bar and continue ignoring the warnings brefore running the frontend.
+1. In order not to have any problem with HTTPS security, **brefore running the frontend** write the following url in the browser's search bar and proceed ignoring the warnings brefore running the frontend.
    ```
    https://localhost:8765/observatory/api/products
    ```